 The East River Waterfront Esplanade & Piers Project continues to progress on schedule.
 During the quarter the subrecipient worked on construction activities at Package 4 (esplanade improvements from Catherine Slip to Pike Slip) and Pier 35.
-Construction on the Package 4 segment of the project is ongoing.
+Construction on the Package 4 segment of the project remains ongoing.
 Construction work on Pier 35 is complete and the Pier has is now open to the public.

-A design contractor for the Brooklyn Bridge Esplanade segment was procured and design of that segment is underway.
-Approximately \$4,000,000 in reimbursement requests were paid this quarter with about \$1,370,000 of that amount was paid to Minority and Woman-Owned Business Enterprises.
+The design contractor for the Brooklyn Bridge Esplanade segment continues to work on the conceptual design phase and community outreach.
+Approximately \$1,820,000 in reimbursement requests were paid this quarter with about \$840,000 of that amount paid to Minority and Woman-Owned Business Enterprises.